DarrenHobern/limerice/contact/success.md

 sitemap: false
 ---
 Thanks for contacting us.
+If you have received a license renewal notice and your training is still current, proceed with the renewal process.
+Refresher course enquiries will be processed and you will be notified of the next available course dates.
-We will process your request and will get back to you shortly.
+For all other enquiries, we will process your request and will get back to you shortly.